Wolf Trivia Quiz Questions With Answers

 A: In some wild isolated gray wolf populations in the southern United States.

-In 2013, a captive breeding experiment in Utah
+, a captive breeding experiment in Utah

 between gray wolves and western coyotes produced six hybrids through artificial insemination, making this the what?